phaserjs/phaser/README.md

 ## API Documentation

-Go to https://newdocs.phaser.io/ to read our API documentation.
+Read our full API Documentation at https://newdocs.phaser.io/.
 Use the links at the top of the page to navigate the namespaces, classes, events and Game Objects and also to use the search box.

+We maintain documentation for the 10 most recent versions on this site.

 ## Getting Started with Phaser

-New tutorials are being published every week.
 We recommend the following to begin your journey:

 * [Getting Started with Phaser 3](https://phaser.io/tutorials/getting-started-phaser3) (useful if you are completely new to Phaser)
 * [Making your first Phaser 3 Game](https://phaser.io/tutorials/making-your-first-phaser-3-game)
 * The [Complete Phaser 3 Game Development course](https://academy.zenva.com/product/html5-game-phaser-mini-degree/?a=13) contains over 15 hours of videos covering all kinds of important topics.
-* Plus, there are [over 700 Phaser tutorials](https://phaser.io/learn) listed on the official website.
+* Plus, there are [over 700 Phaser tutorials](https://phaser.io/learn) listed on our website.

+New tutorials are being published every week, so check our site for more.

 ## Phaser by Example Book